 Q: What does limited visitation mean?

-Consistent with city and county efforts around social distancing to limit the exposure to individuals who may have contracted COVID-19, but are at that time asymptomatic, we ask that patients present to in-person appointments by themselves.
-If you require a support person to be present at your visit, we will be allowing ONE visitor per patient, and NO children.
+Consistent with city and county efforts around social distancing to limit the exposure to individuals who may have contracted COVID-19, but are at that time asymptomatic, we ask that patients come to in-person appointments by themselves.
+The following exceptions will be made:

 Again, this temporary policy is in force to help keep everyone safe.